pintergreg/software-engineering/lectures/11_wireframing.md

 ## mid-fidelity wireframe

 :::::::::::: {.columns}
-::::::::: {.column width="70" .mt-2}
+::::::::: {.column width="60" .mt-2}
 - provides more precise representations of the layout
 - for exploring design ideas, establishing spacing and buttons, and user flow
-- still don't include images, typography or detailed content
+- still don't include images, typography<br>or detailed content
     - but show more details regarding components and features
 - no colors, grayscale
 - usually made with digital tool